 From advanced practice to novel research and workforce development, UNLV works hard to keep Nevadans healthy.
 This summer, the School of Nursing was named a 2019 Center of Excellence by the National League for Nursing — the leading professional organization for nurse educators.
 The distinction came just as the school expanded its competitive undergraduate program to accept more students.
 The School of Medicine reached a major milestone in its accreditation process and remains on track for full accreditation by the Liaison Committee on Medical Education in 2021-22.
 Public Health faculty tackled pollen problems, shined a spotlight on children’s issues, and promoted healthy homes throughout Las Vegas.
 And faculty in psychology and Integrated Health Sciences are addressing brain health through research and a new academic department.

-- Las Vegas Sun, KSNV-TV, and Daily Nurse on national recognition for UNLV Nursing; KTNV-TV on school’s role in meeting state’s healthcare demand
+- Las Vegas Sun and KSNV-TV on national recognition for UNLV Nursing; KTNV-TV on school’s role in meeting state’s healthcare demand

 - UNLV Med School accreditation in Becker's Hospital Review, Las Vegas Review-Journal, KSNV-TV